plain text untag

 - Tantek and Aaron both send notifications to Sebastiaan, to notify him about the tag request and the update.

-Sebastiaan then sees the photo, but doesn't like to be tagged.
+Sebastiaan then sees the photo, but doesn't want to be tagged.

 - He creates an untag post, in reply to both the photo post and the tag-of post, and notifies both Aaron and Tantek.